scaleway/serverless-scaleway-functions/README.md

 └── serverless.yml
 ```

 Scaleway's platform will automatically inject a PORT environment variable on which your server should be listening for incoming traffic.
 By default, this PORT is 8080.
-You may change the `port` in your `serverless.yml`.
+You can change the `port` in the `serverless.yml` file.

-You may use the [container example](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples/container) to getting started.
+You can use the container example provided on this [documentation page](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples/container) to get started.

 ## Logs

 The `serverless logs` command lets you watch the logs of a specific function or container.

-Pass the function or container name you want to fetch the logs for with `--function`:
+You can fetch the logs of a specific function for with the `--function` option.
+You must specify the name of your function in the command.

 ```bash
 serverless logs --function <function_or_container_name>